uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/steps-to-become-a-teacher.md

 ## Becoming a qualified teacher in England

 These steps are for people wanting to become qualified teachers in England.

 To work as a qualified teacher in a state school in England, you will need to have Qualified Teacher Status (QTS).
 There are a number of ways to gain QTS such as completion of postgraduate initial teacher training (ITT) or a degree course with QTS included.

-This information is for people living in the UK wanting to train to become a teacher in England.

 We also have information for: